How to Upgrade from Windows 10 to Windows 11

 healthinto the box. - Select PC Health Check App from the results.

-Once the app opens, click the Check now button under the “Introducing Windows 11” section.
+Open the taskbar search box, type the application name, and select the tool from the results.
+Once the app window appears, click the Check now button under the "Introducing Windows 11" header.

 - Click the Start button and select Settings (the gear icon).